HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.tabular/condensed_tutorials/advanced/tabular-multilabel.md

 # Condensed: Predicting Multiple Columns in a Table (Multi-Label Prediction)

-Summary: This tutorial covers the implementation of multi-label prediction using AutoGluon's MultilabelPredictor class, specifically focusing on handling multiple target variables with different problem types (regression, classification) simultaneously.
-It demonstrates how to configure and train models with correlated labels, manage model persistence, and make predictions.
-Key functionalities include initialization with custom problem types and evaluation metrics, prediction methods (predict and predict_proba), model evaluation, and save/load operations.
-The tutorial emphasizes best practices for performance optimization, memory management, and proper evaluation techniques, making it valuable for tasks requiring simultaneous prediction of multiple target variables with potential interdependencies.
+Summary: This tutorial covers AutoGluon's MultilabelPredictor implementation for handling multiple prediction tasks simultaneously.
+It demonstrates how to build models that can predict different types of targets (regression, classification) while considering label correlations.
+Key implementation knowledge includes initializing the predictor with different problem types and metrics, training with time limits, and accessing individual predictors.
+The tutorial helps with tasks involving multi-target prediction, model optimization, and memory management.
+Notable features include label correlation handling, support for mixed problem types (regression/classification), performance optimization through presets, and model persistence capabilities.
+It's particularly useful for developers working on complex prediction tasks requiring multiple interdependent outputs.

 *This is a condensed version that preserves essential implementation details and context.*

 Here's the condensed tutorial focusing on essential implementation details:

-# Multi-Label Prediction with AutoGluon
+# Multi-Label Prediction in AutoGluon

 ## Key Implementation Details